laughedelic/atom-sbt-client/README.md

 ## Installation

-You will also need the Atom IDE UI plugin.
-You can install both with
+You can install it using Atom interface or by running this command:

 ```
-apm install language-scala atom-ide-ui atom-sbt-client
+apm install atom-sbt-client
 ```

+On the first launch it will automatically install its dependencies if needed:
++ [language-scala](https://github.com/atom-community/language-scala) for basic Scala syntax highlighting
++ [atom-ide-ui](https://github.com/facebook-atom/atom-ide-ui) for the Atom IDE interface

 ## Usage